BrokenSource/BrokenSource/Website/about/roadmap.md

 ## **Eventually:** Out of my Scope
 !!! quote "What the future holds"
 - [ ] Logos for the projects
-- [ ] Move to somewhere cold for mor productivitiy

 **Eta**: 202X